legal resources necessary to hold negligent facilities accountable.

 The surveyors also noted that the “facility failed to ensure nebulizer machines and equipment were properly clean and stored.”
 This deficient practice involved two of eight residents at the facility with urinary tract infections involving E. coli.

 Do you believe that your loved one was mistreated, neglected or abused while living at Good Samaritan – Flanagan?
 If so, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Livingston County victims of mistreatment living in long-term facilities including nursing homes in Flanagan.
+Our network of attorneys fights aggressively on behalf of Livingston County victims of mistreatment living in long-term facilities including nursing homes in Flanagan.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.